Scarlett-Pimpernell/Obsidian-Anchor-Database/README.md

 Over the coming months, quarters, and years, I will gradually add to the back-end, API gateway, and front-end code, with the aim of producing an 'open'-source high-performance (usable, effective, efficient, maintainable, and reliable), feautre-rich library of configure and integrate code, and SQL Server database modules, in order for companies of any size to optimally plan, transform, and run their organisation via a robust enterprise architecture digital twin paradigm.

-I won't be dealing with parameter binding, in-memory, primary keys, indexes, or query execution plans until much later in development, when I build the UI.
+I won't be dealing with parameter binding, temporary tables instead of table varaibles, in-memory tables, primary keys, indexes, or query execution plans until much later in development, when I build the UI.

 … The End… For Now…